BaloneyBoy97/PAS-TEAM/README.md

 **Objective :**
 The objective of this project is to create a centralized system for airport management; normally, customers use third party booking services to book flights and check in at the airport using airline services.
 The goal of this project is to create a system which allows customers to book flights, check in luggages, and receive e-tickets within the application operated by airports.

-**Scope :**
-This project has user authentication, flight booking, check in management, update and display flight status, and admin management.
-We are creating a mock database for the flights.

-**Target Users :**
-It focuses on general travelers, airport and airline administrations.

 **Major Component**
 - User Authentication:
 	- Sign In/ Sign Up